MaSVF-Wiki/masvf-sandbox/test the git-ness of this plugin.md

+---
+title: test the git-ness of this plugin
+author: Bill Anderson
+---

 ## 2021-03-10 - Bill

 Perhaps I can use the Github Desktop app to see what happens when Obsidian-git does its thing?